-JOHN W. ERWIN joined the Company in 1988 as Executive Vice President of Outbound.
+John W. Erwin joined the Company in 1988 as Executive Vice President of Outbound.
 In March of 1995, Mr. Erwin became President--Direct Teleservices.
 Prior to joining the Company, Mr. Erwin held a management position with Dial America Marketing and a management and ownership position with Telcom Communications Marketing, Inc., both of which provide outbound telemarketing services.

-MARK V. LAVIN joined the Company in 1996 as Executive Vice President--Operator TeleServices.
+Mark V. Lavin joined the Company in 1996 as Executive Vice President-Operator TeleServices.
+In September 1998, Mr. Lavin was promoted to President--Operator Teleservices.
 From 1991 until 1996, he held various management positions in reservation services for Radisson Hospitality Worldwide.